motion/orbit/notes/next.md

 # employee

-tasks:

-- make min/max/close buttons work
+## architecture for deploying apps/sources

+- theres a few ways these work:
+  1. deploying new apps internally for teams
+  2. deploying new source internally for teams
+  3. us releasing a new source/app for anyone to use
+  4. (eventually) anyone releasing new apps/sources into an app store

+Prerequisites:

+Lets clean up settings/syncers a bit and figure out how to architect them to cover the two use cases:

+1. We can release new sources that people can use
+2. People on teams can create new sources internally

+For #2 we need have prerequisite:

+1. We need to have a basic account/team system

+Once that is ready we can get apps working in a similar way, and then we can start looking at the app/source store.

+---

+So, step by step:

+1. Finish bugs in syncers (see #syncers)
+2. Account/team system
+3. Figure out architecture for developing new apps/sources
+4. Develop account/team system
+   1. test out by creating a fake team "Motion"
+   2. deploy a new source to "Motion" team
+5. Figure out good model for us (Orbit) to add new sources as well
+6. Build a test new source and deploy it
+7. Do the same for apps

+#misc

 - add the props type to useStore
 - loadOne/observeOne commands are being resolved by both syncers and desktop from client calls
   - this should just go from client => desktop right?
 - settings panes
   - run over and fix them, a lot of breaking things like github not loading repos
   - can add "enter" key shortcut to toggle selection in table

-- syncers
+#syncers

 - on process exit it should clear all processing Jobs
 - github syncer and drive syncer not showing anything in their setting pane
 - syncers arent running after first adding them
 - crawler doesn't seem to handle links in slack for me, it was timing out / not syncing
   - perhaps we need better checks for that
 - syncers arent streaming or something weird is happening
 - github smart sync shouldn't sync everything, just recent stuff
 - got an out of memory issue during multiple syncs:
   - command:setting-force-sync:gmail:3 updating last cursor in settings {cursor: "11381717841944942365"}
 - compression:
   - needs to just do a sweep like a garbage collector:
     - have concept of "full" vs "compressed" sync state for bits
     - if an integration is taking more space, move from full => compressed
   - needs concept of "hydrate" endpoint
     - this can be shared between the syncers and the frontend (command)
     - if a bit is "compressed", then it can call "hydrate" on the frontend to fetch full info
     - these endpoints would need some rate limit logic (later)
 - debug why gdrive syncer items show "empty" in frontend and clean that view up
 - gmail:
   - syncer bodies are getting cut off early when they are just text, for example i see one where it just shows the first two sentences but nothing else